In our part 1 post about software product development, we talked about how a successful…

 - Software as a Service (SaaS) is a method of publishing a web application to a server or service in the Cloud, making it immediately available for people to subscribe to or otherwise consume.

-The Bottom Line … You Can Bring Your Software Ideas to Life and Get them to Market
+The Bottom Line … You Can Bring Your Mobile or Web Software Ideas to Life and Get them to Market

 Now you have a guide to turning your software development idea into a usable product by making all the pieces fit together, finding a development partner who knows how to make it happen, monetizing your product, getting it to market, and generating revenue.
 In Part 2 of How to Bring Your Software Development and App Idea to Life, learn more about prototype groups, distribution, pricing, how to protect your intellectual property, and more.
 Be sure to click here for those details.

 If you think you have an excellent idea for software product development or an application, now is the time to make it a reality.
 You can turn your idea into a viable product!

 Swip Systems is here to give you the confidence to bring your software idea to life, help you brainstorm, and when it’s time, combine business best practices with the latest changes in technology to see that you build a smart, stable, marketable software product or application that’s in step with the times.
 Contact us today for a no-obligation chat about your great idea.
 We love to help!
 877.377.SWIP